GaalexxC/nginxubuntu-php7/README.md

 ## Dime a dozen!
 So why this one?

 Yes there are many of these scripts out there so why is this one different?
-Anyone can bash code "apt install nginx" but I have included secured and optimized configuration files as well calling on my 15 years of experience as a server admininstrator specializing in security and optimization.
-Also making sure all necessary directories are created and all permissions are correct on all relevant directories.
+Anyone can bash code "apt install nginx" but I have included secured and optimized configuration files as well as calling on my 15 years of experience as a server admininstrator to make sure the latest security features are available in the config files.
+Also making sure all necessary directories are created properly and all permissions are correct on all relevant directories.
 There are very few scripts that actually do the configuring as well making it possible to access your domain instantly with little or no additional configuration needed.
 Its throughly tested and in active development to add more features as well as update anything that needs updating.
 If anyone has suggestions or advice to better the script I am all ears.

 ## Optional